itablack/Control-System/README.md

 git rebase target-branch
 ```

+# Git Cherry-pick
-# Git Cherry-pickgit cherry-pick is used to apply a specific commit from one branch to another.
+git cherry-pick is used to apply a specific commit from one branch to another.
 ```bash
 git cherry-pick <commit-hash>